mrworf/iceshelf/README.iceshelf-restore.md

 # Features

 - Quick validation of backup
-- Able to check for parent backup to avoid extacting in the wrong order (`--lastbackup`)
+- Able to check for parent backup to avoid extracting in the wrong order (`--lastbackup`)
 - Can show contents of backup (`--list`)
 - Validate or restore a backup without needing the original config file
 - Allows for restore even when some files are missing (`--force`)
-- Initial validation of files using `filelist.txt` if available (will still confirm signatures)
+- Initial validation of files using a filelist (`.lst`/`.lst.asc` or legacy `filelist.txt`) if available (will still confirm signatures)
 - Can attempt parity repair using `--repair`
 - Use a key from a file with `--key-file` (key is not written to your keyring)
 - Multi-archive restore: when a folder contains multiple backups, list them or restore all in order with `--all`
-- Conflict handling when a file already exists at the destination (`--conflict`)
+- Conflict handling when a file already exists at the destination (`--conflict`; default: skip if same content, abort if different)
+- Resumable restore: progress is recorded in `.restore/completed.lst`; re-run to skip already-extracted files (single- and multi-archive)
+- Audit report written on every restore: `iceshelf-restore-report-YYYYMMDD-HHMMSS.txt` in the restore destination

 # Usage

 The tool accepts either a single file from the backup or just the prefix of the backup files.
 Configuration is optional, but can be provided using `--config` if you have it available.
 Without it you may supply the GPG user using `--user` and the passphrase using `--passphrase`.
 To use a key from a file instead of your keyring, use `--key-file`.
 Running the command with no extra arguments will validate the backup and return `0` on success.

-Note!
-If the archive is corrupt, it will only tell you if there is the possibility to repair it.
-It is *NO GUARANTEE* that you actually can.
+If the archive is corrupt, the tool only indicates whether repair may be possible; it does not guarantee that repair will succeed.

 ## Using a key from a file